 In the Village of Ocracoke, you will find the Ocracoke Island Lighthouse, the United States’ second oldest lighthouse still in operation, and it is North Carolina’s oldest operating lighthouse.

-The whitewashed 75-foot tower has a 25 feet diameter at the base and 12 feet at the top with the light beacon in an octagonal lantern.
+The whitewashed 75-foot tower has a 25-foot diameter at the base and 12 feet at the top, with the light beacon in an octagonal lantern.